-Goodwill and indefinite life intangible assets are tested for impairment annually or more frequently if events indicate that impairment may have occurred.
+Goodwill and indefinite life intangible assets, including those resulting from an acquisition during the year, are tested for impairment annually or more frequently if events indicate that impairment may have occurred.
 Intangible assets that were previously impaired are reviewed at each reporting date for evidence of reversal.
 In the event that certain conditions have been met, the Company would be required to reverse the impairment loss or a portion thereof.

-Goodwill and indefinite life intangible assets have been allocated to cash generating unit groupings, representing the lowest level that the assets are monitored for internal reporting purposes.
-Goodwill and indefinite life intangible assets are tested for impairment by comparing the carrying value of each cash generating unit grouping containing the assets to its recoverable amount.
+Goodwill has been allocated to cash generating unit groupings, representing the lowest level that the assets are monitored for internal reporting purposes.
+Goodwill is tested for impairment by comparing the carrying value of each cash generating unit grouping to its recoverable amount.
 An impairment loss is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.